ankrutik/notes/aws/solutions_arch_cert/notes.md

 - recommended for files > 100MB
 - required for files > 5GB
 - application will have to handle splitting of the file before multipart uploads
+- can start uploading parts of the file before the entire file is ready

 **Byte range fetches** are download equivalents of above: